 DIY Essential Oil Recipes for Make and Take

-When you’re choosing a recipe to teach during your class, make sure you’re always choosing a recipe you’ve made before – you don’t want to be experimenting when you’re teaching others.
+When you’re choosing an essential oil recipe to teach during your class, make sure you’re always choosing a recipe you’ve made before – you don’t want to be experimenting when you’re teaching others.

 While each student in the class should be making the same project (think about how crazy it would be to be teaching how to make many different products at the same time) – you can allow your students to express their creativity and personal preferences by letting them choose what oils they use or by offering a few blends that they can pick from.